Iraqi police use batons to disperse protesters outside Zubair oilfield

 Iraq exported an average of 3.566 million barrels per day from its southern oilfields so far in July, said senior oil officials, levels confirming that the troubles have not disrupted crude shipments from the region.

 Demonstrators, who have endured sweltering heat to press their demands, show no sign of letting up.
+They have vented anger in Basra, the biggest city in the south, Samawa, Amara, Nassiriya, Najaf, Kerbala and Hilla.

 “We had orders not to use live fire but we also have orders not to allow anyone to disrupt operations at oilfields and we will take necessary measures to keep the protesters away from the fields,” said a policeman at the scene.

 Protests over the same issues have occurred in the past.
-The unrest this time is more widespread and is politically-sensitive.
+The unrest this time is more widespread and is politically sensitive.

 Prime Minister Haider al-Abadi is seeking a second term after a May 12 parliamentary election tainted by allegations of corruption.